 Through the efforts of its Board of Trustees, administrators, faculty, support staff, alumni, and friends, Ringling endeavors to provide the necessary resources, services and environment to fulfill its institutional mission.

 Founded in 1931, Ringling College of Art and Design is a private, independent, nonprofit, four-year college.

-Adopted by the Board of Trustees, April 11, 1991 Revision adopted by the Board of Trustees, October 24, 2002 Revision adopted by the Board of Trustees, April 12, 2007 Reaffirmed by the Board of Trustees, February 12, 2015
+Revision adopted by the Board of Trustees, October 24, 2002 Revision adopted by the Board of Trustees, April 12, 2007